pingcap/talent-plan/rust/projects/parallelism/project.md

 The library interface is nearly the same except for two things.
 First this time all the `KvsEngine`, `KvStore`, etc. methods take `&self` instead of `&mut self`, and now it implements `Clone`.
-This is common with parallel datastructions.
+This is common with parallel data structures.
 Why is that?
 It's not that we're not going to be writing immutable code.
 It _is_ though going to be shared across threads.
 Why might that preclude using `&mut self` in the method signatures?
 If you don't know now, it'll become obvious by the end of this project.